wak6817/colorscheme-webify/README.md

 cp build/dist/dracula/modernv/style.css /path/to/your/project/styles/
 ```

-then load it in your html:
+then load it in your HTML:

 ```html
 <link rel="stylesheet" href="./styles/style.css" />